 Paint more often than not requires a primer to be applied to any bare, unpainted surface before you can apply the paint.
 A primer acts in two ways, firstly aiding the adhesion of the paint and secondly preventing the paint from soaking into the surface, which is especially the case with exterior stone, brick, render and wood.
 If a surface has already been painted and that paint is sound and not flaking away, you do not need to apply a primer unless in certain circumstances such as lime render coated in limewash, which sometimes needs to be primed before painting.

-Many people confuse a primer with a stabliser.
+Many people confuse a primer with a stabiliser.
 The difference is a primer acts as both a primer and a stabiliser, while a stabiliser does not act as a primer.
 Certain masonry surfaces are soft and have a tendency to breakdown and become chalky over-time due to surface weathering.
 A stabilising solution is designed to bind these chalky masonry surfaces in order to create a solid base for the paint to adhere to.
 It is not necessary to apply a stabiliser and a primer as a primer will help bind the surface as well as create a base for the paint.

 Not applying a primer or stabiliser to a surface that is showing signs of breakdown can lead to paint failure in some cases as the paint does not have a sound, solid base to adhere to.